IntersectAustralia/hcsvlab-docs/WebApp.md

 Now go to the Discover page by clicking on the "Discover" link in the gold banner of the webapp.
 You should now see a list of search facets at the left of the page.
 Confirm that the collection is searchable by: clicking on "Collection" to expand that facet and then clicking on the name of the test collection.
 The page should show a table of the Items in the collection.

-**Sample Item List**
+**Sample Item List & Galaxy check**

-Test 1.
-From the Discover tab, do a search for "Test".
+*Test 1.* From the Discover tab, do a search for "Test".
 Select "Add all to List" -> "Create New List" -> & enter Item list name: "Search Test all" & select "Create List".
 User should land on the Item list page with "Search Test all" highlighted & ~209 Items in list.
 Select a different Item List (any).
 Whilst timing the response, select the previous Item list "Search Test all".
 List should load in LESS THAN 2 SECONDS.

-Test 2.
-From there, click on "Item List Actions" and select "Use in Galaxy".
+*Test 2.* From there, click on "Item List Actions" and select "Use in Galaxy".
 Verify that the application opens a new tab to the Galaxy application production site at http://galaxy.alveo.edu.au/ with the previous Item Lists' url in the "Item List URL" field, your user's API Key auto filled in the "API Key" field, and "Test Search All (DD/MM/20YY HH:MM:SS am/pm)" in the "Supply a name..." field.
 Select "Execute".
 History Entries should show as green.

-Test 3.
-From the Discover tab, filter by Language (ISO 639-3 Code) = "Eng".
+*Test 3.* From the Discover tab, filter by Language (ISO 639-3 Code) = "Eng".
 Select "Add all to List" -> "Create New List" -> & enter Item list name: "English all" & select "Create List".
 User should land on the Item list page with "English all" highlighted & ~12910 Items in list.
 Select a different Item List (any).
 Whilst timing the response, select the previous Item list "Search Test all".
 List should load in LESS THAN 63 SECONDS (Note: If this time improves significantly, update this Benchmark!).

 **EOPAS Connection** - (NOT IN PRODUCTION ALVEO AT 20.1.2016)